What's happened?

 The current situation may lead to a period of market volatility that could affect your savings/pension investments but making short-term investment decisions may have an impact on longer-term investment goals.

 If you’re closer to retirement and intend to start taking benefits soon, you may want to consider your options.
 It’s important to consider how current market volatility may impact the investments you currently hold and how this could ultimately affect the final value of your pension savings when you retire.
-There are things you can do, like perhaps delay taking income or taking less income until such times as markets recover.

 Additional support and information